High in Iron: A Diet to Beat Iron Deficiency Anemia

 Your body can naturally absorb heme iron better than non-heme.
 But you can improve the absorption of plant-based iron by following these guidelines:

-1. Consume vitamin C-rich fruits and vegetables along with your meal, as vitamin C increases iron absorption from plant-based foods.
+1. Consume vitamin C-rich fruits and vegetables along with your meal, because vitamin C increases iron absorption from plant-based foods.
 For example, you may absorb up to 70% more iron from a mustard greens’ preparation (sarson ka saag) if you drink half a glass of amla or orange juice along with your meal.

 3. Cook plant sources of iron (such as vegetables), as cooking enhances the amount of iron that is available for absorption by the body.
 For example, our bodies may be able to absorb 33% more iron from cooked spinach than eating it raw.

-5. Do not drink tea or coffee along with or immediately after your meals, as these beverages contain tannins — a compound that binds with non-heme iron and reduces its absorption in the body.
+5. Do not drink tea or coffee along with or immediately after your meals, because these beverages contain tannins — a compound that binds with non-heme iron and reduces its absorption in the body.

 1. Beard JL.
 Iron biology in immune function, muscle metabolism and neuronal functioning.
 J Nutr 2001; 131: 568S–80S.